-21 The program autoinstall user program failed either because the program autoinstall user program is incorrect, incorrectly defined, or as a result of an abend in the program autoinstall user program.
-Program autoinstall is disabled and message DFHPG0202 or DFHPG0203 written to the CSPL.
+- The program autoinstall user program failed either because the program autoinstall user program is incorrect, incorrectly defined, or as a result of an abend in the program autoinstall user program.
+Program autoinstall is disabled and message DFHPG0202 or DFHPG0203 written to the CSPL. - The model returned by the program autoinstall user program was not defined to CICS, or was not enabled. - 23 The program autoinstall user program returned invalid data.

-- 22 The model returned by the program autoinstall user program was not defined in the PPT table, or was not enabled. - 23 The program autoinstall user program returned invalid data. - 24 Define for the program failed due to autoinstall returning an invalid program name or definition.
+Define for the program failed due to autoinstall returning an invalid 24 program name or definition.